75 years and counting

 What’s next?
 Stay tuned.

 Almost everyone is connected to agriculture in some way.
 But considering that his family has been farming the same land for over 115 years, Ben’s roots run a little deeper than most.
 With responsibilities for the overall direction of AdFarm’s operations, Ben works closely with our staff and clients alike to provide strategy, perspective and insight on a daily (and sometimes hourly) basis.
 Over his 20+ years with AdFarm, Ben has worked with a who’s-who of Canadian and U.S. agriculture companies, including Nutrien, Alberta Beef Producers, The Canola Council of Canada, Corteva Agriscience, and New Holland.
-No matter how your business is connected to agriculture and food, you’ll always want Ben at your table.
+No matter how your business is connected to agriculture and food, you’ll always want Ben at your table, in your field or riding shotgun for your brand.

 Polite folks might say Jane takes a “get manure done” approach to business.
 With strong attention to detail and pin-point accuracy, Jane is the one you turn to when you need to know how AR and AP affects FA and CA in relation to the CAP and CF of the ROI on your BS.
 She is responsible for finance, administration and human resources duties, and for making sure her team has the support they need to keep everything running smoothly and by the numbers.